Run Faster: 8‑Week 5K Plan to Hit 25:30

 FAQ

 Q: I missed a hard workout.
 What should I do?
-A: If it’s early in the week, replace it with a shorter version (e.g., 4 × 400 m instead of 6).
-If it’s later, treat the day as a rest and resume the schedule.
+A: Early in the week, replace it with a shorter version (4 × 400 m instead of 6).
+Late in the week, treat as rest and resume the schedule.

 Q: My paces feel off on a rainy day.
 Should I adjust?
 A: Yes.
-Wet or windy conditions slow you down.
-Add 5‑10 seconds per kilometre to each pace, but keep the effort level the same.
+Add 5 to 10 seconds per km to each pace and keep the effort level the same.

-Q: I’m feeling a niggle in my knee.
-A: Cut back to easy runs, add extra cross‑training, and consider seeing a physiotherapist.
+Q: I have a niggle in my knee.
+A: Cut back to easy runs, add cross-training, and consider seeing a physio.
 Avoid hard intervals until pain subsides.

 Q: Can I swap a long run for a bike ride?
-A: Occasionally, yes – a moderate‑intensity bike ride of similar duration can maintain aerobic fitness, but keep at least one true long run per month.
+A: Occasionally.
+Keep at least one true long run per month.

-Q: How do I know if I’m ready for race week?
-A: By the end of week 7 you should be able to run a 5 km at ~5:30 min/km for at least 3 km without a major slowdown.
-If you’re consistently hitting that, you’re primed.
+Q: How do I know I’m ready for race week?
+A: By end of week 7 you should hit 5 km at ~5:30 min/km for at least 3 km without a big slowdown.
+If you’re consistently there, you’re primed.

 - Warm-up: 10 min easy jog.

-- Cool‑down: 10 min easy jog + light stretching.
+- Cool-down: 10 min easy jog plus light stretching.

-Give it a go, note how you feel, and let that first hard effort remind you that the 25:30 goal is within reach.
-Happy running!
+Run it, note how you feel, and let that first hard effort show you 25:30 is within reach.

 Collection - 25:30 5K Training Program